jonathanhogg/flitter/docs/canvas3d.md

 depth order.
 If a sequence of successive instances are of the same model, then they will be dispatched in a single call.

-Instance ordering is based on the model transformation matrix and assumes that models have their centre placed at the model origin and are unit-sized.
-This will generally work for the built-in [primitive models](#primitive-models), but may fail to correctly sort for [external models](#external-models) and so a mix of different models with transparency may draw in the wrong order.
+Instance depth ordering is done by computing a bounding box for the model (aligned on the model axes) and then finding the corner nearest to the camera for each instance.
+This will generally work for well-spaced models but may fail to derive a correct ordering for close/overlapping models causing transparency to render incorrectly.

 Depth-buffer *writing* is turned **off** when rendering instances with transparency.
 This means that all transparent objects will be rendered fully